Burns and McDonnell

 20+ Years of Experience

 Howard is a leading implementer of highway safety initiatives, focused on quantitative safety analysis for design projects and working with transportation agencies to make stronger, data-driven safety policies.
-Howard led the safety analysis for the Burns & McDonnell-implemented Beyond the Loop Planning and Environmental Linkages Study, which won the 2019 ACEC Missouri Engineering Excellence Award and used the safety benefit-cost analysis to secure a BUILD grant for the first construction phase.
-Previously, Howard led the Kansas Department of Transportation’s (KDOT) Highway Safety Manual implementation and conducted studies with KDOT, Nebraska Department of Transportation and Kansas Turnpike Authority to perform systemwide reviews of safety performance, provide recommended countermeasures, and implement enhanced analysis procedures and policies.
-Howard has served on or chaired numerous Transportation Research Board (TRB), American Association of State Highway and Transportation Officials (AASHTO) and National Cooperative Highway Research Program (NCHRP) assignments in the areas of geometric design and highway safety, including the panel of NCHRP 17-71, tasked with oversight of the development of the AASHTO Highway Safety Manual, Second Edition.
+Howard led the safety analysis for the Burns & McDonnell–implemented Beyond the Loop Planning and Environmental Linkages Study, which won the 2019 ACEC Missouri Engineering Excellence Award.
+He also used the safety benefit-cost analysis to secure a BUILD grant for the first construction phase.
+Previously, Howard led the Kansas Department of Transportation’s (KDOT) Highway Safety Manual implementation and conducted studies with KDOT, the Nebraska Department of Transportation and the Kansas Turnpike Authority to perform systemwide reviews of safety performance, provide recommended countermeasures, and implement enhanced analysis procedures and policies.
+Howard has served on or chaired numerous Transportation Research Board (TRB), American Association of State Highway and Transportation Officials (AASHTO), and National Cooperative Highway Research Program (NCHRP) assignments in the areas of geometric design and highway safety, including the panel of NCHRP 17-71, tasked with oversight of the development of the AASHTO Highway Safety Manual, Second Edition.

 Hutton-Jessica